Corporate Governance

 Initiatives to improve the effectiveness of the Board of Directors

-Based on the Corporate Governance Code Supplemental Principle 4-11 (3), each director and Audit & Supervisory Board member conducted a self-evaluation of the operation of the Board of Directors in fiscal 2023.
-The self-evaluation included the following questions: (1) Is the current composition of the Board of Directors appropriate for effective discussions, (2) Has the Board of Directors sufficiently demonstrated its supervisory function, (3) Are issues of importance to the Company set as agenda items for Board of Directors meetings, (4) With regard to agenda items, are issues and points to be discussed and examined clearly defined, and are possible risks and their analysis properly explained at Board of Directors meetings, and (5) Are medium- to long-term strategies adequately discussed at Board of Directors meetings?
+Based on the Corporate Governance Code Supplemental Principle 4-11 (3), each director and Audit & Supervisory Board member conducted a self-evaluation of the operation of the Board of Directors in fiscal 2024.
+The self-evaluation included the following questions: (1) Has the Board of Directors sufficiently demonstrated its supervisory function, (2) Are issues of importance to the Company set as agenda items for Board of Directors meetings, (3) With regard to agenda items, are issues and points to be discussed and examined clearly defined, and are possible risks and their analysis properly explained at Board of Directors meetings, (4) Are medium- to long-term strategies adequately discussed at Board of Directors meetings?
+The self-evaluation also included (5) a review of the previous fiscal year’s initiatives.
 The evaluation was an anonymous survey, and each evaluation item was rated on a 5-point scale, with a comment section.

 Overview of the executive remuneration system